low-earth-orbit/rent-vs-buy/README.md

 - **Down Payment** Enter the down payment percentage.

 - **Mortgage Rate** Mortgage rates fluctuate.
-I’ve provided an estimate of the long-term mortgage rate as the default value.
+I've provided an estimate of the long-term mortgage rate as the default value.
 You can also use the 5-year fixed-rate mortgage APR.
 Remember, the APR is slightly higher than the nominal mortgage rate.

 - **Mortgage Terms** Enter the number of years you plan to pay off the mortgage.
 The typical term is 25 years.